-upper bound of the prescribed TUL range (i.e., 120s), yet in our experimental study there was a clear benefit to TUL performance when under supervision and reduction in the probability of targeting the upper prescribed TUL range.
-There was a small difference in RPE reported with and without supervision under both real world and experimental conditions with members reporting higher RPE in Assisted training conditions, though RPE on the percentage points scale was notably higher during the experimental study compared with the prior sample for both Core and Assisted sessions.
-Lastly, RPD was also higher in the experimental study under supervised Assisted sessions compared to Core sessions.
-These results in general support prior work highlighting the importance of supervision during RT (Carlson et al., 2024; Fisher et al., 2022, 2023) and that under unsupervised, and perhaps more so during real world conditions, trainees likely train with suboptimal effort.
+Our study is a first to offer insights into the role of supervision (i.e., Core vs Assisted sessions) during RT both in situ in an ecologically valid real world setting in addition to during an experimental study.
+Under standardised training protocol prescription (i.e., single sets of RT using resistance machines, performed to momentary failure using a fixed repetition duration and load that should permit momentary failure in a target TUL range of 90-120 seconds) we examined exercise performance as the TUL, in addition to RPE and RPD.
+Our key findings were that under real world settings in our previous observational sample there did not appear to be a difference in TUL between Core and Assisted sessions nor the probability of whether members targeted the upper bound of the prescribed TUL range (i.e., 120s), yet in our experimental study there was a clear benefit to TUL performance when under supervision and reduction in the probability of targeting the upper prescribed TUL range.
+There was a small difference in RPE reported with and without supervision under both real world and experimental conditions with members reporting higher RPE in Assisted training conditions, though RPE on the percentage points scale was notably higher during the experimental study compared with the previous observational sample for both Core and Assisted sessions compared to Core sessions.
+These results in general support previous work highlighting the importance of supervision during RT (Carlson et al., 2024; J. Fisher et al., 2022, 2023) and that under unsupervised, and perhaps more so during real world conditions, trainees likely train with suboptimal effort.